 A number of people have made the claim that Rehoboth is the “most haunted town in Massachusetts.”
 I don’t know about that, but I am very interested in the history behind the legends.
 Some of the town’s stories are rooted in the events of King Philip’s War, which raged throughout New England in 1675 and 1676.
-Rehoboth was, so to speak, on the front lines of the war, located on the outskirts of Plymouth Colony and close to Mount Hope (now in Bristol, Rhode Island) which was the main village of the Pokanoket (now known as Wampanoag) people.
+Rehoboth was, so to speak, on the front lines of the war, located on the outskirts of Plymouth Colony and close to Mount Hope (now in Bristol, Rhode Island) which was the main village of the Wampanoag people.

-Few people realize that King Philip’s War, in terms of percentage of the population, was the bloodiest war in American History.
-For the English settlers, the number of killed (by percentage) was double that of the American Civil War according to historian Nathaniel Philbrick.
+King Philip’s War, in terms of percentage of the population, was the bloodiest war in American history.
+For the English settlers, the number of killed (by percentage) was double that of the American Civil War, according to historian Nathaniel Philbrick.
 More than half of the towns in New England were attacked.
+The list of settlements completely destroyed is astounding.
 For the Native Americans, the casualties were simply catastrophic–a terrible tragedy.

 Anawan Rock was where one of the final episodes of the war played out on August 28, 1676.
 About two weeks earlier on August 12, King Philip had been killed near Mount Hope by a member of a war party led by Capt.
 Benjamin Church.
 Unlike most Englishmen of his time, Church had made alliances with Native Americans willing to fight against Philip.
 Church learned from them and knew how to fight a war of this sort.